 I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick working with Pier-Emmanuel Tremblay.
 My research focuses on the identification and characterisation of white dwarfs within the Gaia survey.
 I completed my MSci undergraduate degree, Physics with Astrophysics, at Queen's University Belfast in 2018.

 ESA’s Gaia satellite released its second astrometric catalogue in 2018, providing distances and velocities for over a billion stars.
-Using Gaia DR2 to select a sample of local white dwarfs, I intend to use this to derive the stellar formation history of the solar neighbourhood.
-With this catalogue, and extending it beyond the local area, it will also be possible to find more exotic white dwarfs which can provide insight into other areas of astrophysics.
+Using Gaia DR2 to select a sample of local white dwarfs, I have generated a northern hemisphere sample of white dwarfs within 40pc.
+With this catalogue, and extending it beyond the local area, it has been possible to find more exotic white dwarfs, which provide insight into other areas of astrophysics.

 During my time at Warwick, I have undertaken 25 nights of astronomical observations.
 These have been split between the William Herschel Telescope and the Isaac Newton Telescope at the Observatorio del Roque de Los Muchachos on the island of La Palma in the Canary Islands.

 Other research interests